-On the wire rack, meat will become very crispy on all sides.

-Pour up to 1/2 litres of water into the universal pan, depending on the size and type of the meat.
-Dripping fat and meat juices will be caught.
-You can make a sauce using these juices.
-This will also result in less smoke and ensure that the cooking compartment stays cleaner.
+On the wire rack, poultry and meat will become very crispy on all sides.
+Roasting on the wire rack is well suited for larger poultry or for multiple pieces at the same time.
+Depending on the size and type of the meat, add up to 1⁄2 litres of water to the universal pan.
+Any dripping fat and meat juices will be caught.
+You can prepare a sauce using these meat juices.
+In addition, less smoke is generated, and the cooking compartment stays cleaner.

 Slide the universal pan into the oven at the indicated shelf position with the wire rack attached.
-Ensure that the wire rack is correctly positioned on the universal pan. \rightarrow "Accessories" on page 9
+Ensure that the wire rack is correctly positioned on the universal pan.

+"Accessories" on page 9

-Roasting and braising in cookware
+Roasting in cookware